Legal representation of unaccompanied children

 Author

-In Slovenia unaccompanied minors are subject to different kind of guardianship regimes based on their legal status in Slovenia.
-At their arrival in Slovenia they are appointed a legal guardian for a special case according to the provisions of the Family Code.[1]
-After the border procedure the minor is accompanied to the Foreigners Centre or another institution.
-This means that a new legal guardian for a special case is appointed based on the geographical location.
-In both cases the legal guardian for a special case is normally the Centre for social services.
-If the unaccompanied minor applies for international protection, then a new legal guardian (for unaccompanied minor asylum seekers) is appointed in line with the provisions of the International Protection Act.[2]
-The responsbility of the legal guardian ends when the child becomes of age or when the international procedure is finished.
-After the international procedure is finished and the minor either obtained international protection or is in the return procedure a legal guardian for a special case is again appointed in line with the provisions of the Family Code.
-This means that in practice unaccompanied children can be appointed at least 3 legal guardians during their stay in Slovenia.
+Unaccompanied minors are subject to different kind of guardianship regimes based on their legal status in Slovenia.
+Upon arrival in Slovenia, they are appointed a legal guardian for a special case according to the provisions of the Family Code.[1]
+After the border procedure is completed, the minor is accompanied to the Foreigners Centre or another institution.
+This means that a new legal guardian for a special case is appointed based on the new geographical location.
+In both cases, the legal guardian for a special case is normally the Centre for social services.
+If the unaccompanied minor applies for international protection, then a new legal guardian (for asylum-seeking unaccompanied minor) is appointed in line with the provisions of the International Protection Act.[2]
+The responsibility of the legal guardian ends when the child becomes of age or when the international procedure is completed.
+After the international procedure is completed and the minor either obtained international protection or is in the return procedure, a legal guardian for a special case is again appointed in accordance with the Family Code.[3]
+This means that, in practice; unaccompanied children can be appointed at least three legal guardians throughout their stay in Slovenia.

-Under Article 16(1) IPA each unaccompanied child is assigned a legal guardian before the procedure for international protection starts.
-This means that they have to form the first contact with the child right before they lodge the application for international protection.
-Therefore, legal guardians are not familiar with the child’s needs, prior procedures, vulnerability, reasons of asylum or any other relevant information before lodging the application.
-In addition, they are only provided with the help of translator if they can prove that they need the help due to reasons connected to one of the fields of their work.
-In practice, guardians are often unable to obtain the help of the translator when communicating with the child.
+Under Article 16(1) IPA, each unaccompanied child is assigned a legal guardian before the procedure for international protection starts.
+This means that they have to have a first contact with the child right before they lodge their application for international protection.
+Therefore, legal guardians are not familiar with the child’s needs, prior procedures, vulnerability, reasons for seeking asylum or any other relevant information before lodging the application.
+In addition, they are only provided with the help of an interpreter if they can prove that they require it for reasons connected to one of their fields of work.
+In practice, guardians are often unable to obtain the services of interpreters when communicating with the child.

-A legal guardian is not appointed if the child is married and older than 15 years.[3]
+A legal guardian is not appointed if the child is married and older than 15 years old.[4]

-The child can in addition be assisted by a PIC lawyer, as is the case for any other asylum applicant (see Regular Procedure: Legal Assistance).
-As legal help and representation is not automatically provided to all asylum seekers, legal guardians can be the only representatives of the child, responsible for the child’s international protection claim.
-This means that they have to pose relevant questions during the lodging of the application and subsequent personal interviews, prepare COI and perform other relevant acts during the procedure although they have not received any training on how to do it.
+The child can also be assisted by a PIC lawyer, as is the case for any other asylum applicant (see Regular Procedure: Legal Assistance).
+Because legal help and representation is not automatically provided to all asylum seekers, legal guardians may be the only representatives of the child, responsible for their international protection claim.
+This means that they have to ask relevant questions during the lodging of the application and subsequent personal interviews, prepare COI and perform other relevant acts during the procedure, although they have not been trained to do so.
 Legal guardians therefore rely heavily on the help of NGOs.
-In 2021 PIC assisted 177 children in the procedure.
+In 2022, the PIC assisted 102 children in the procedure out of which 56 were unaccompanied minors.

-Candidates for legal guardians for unaccompanied children are appointed to the list of legal guardians upon applying to the public tender.
-One cannot be appointed as a legal guardian if they have been deprived of parental rights, if they do not have capacity to contract, if their interests are in conflict with the interests of the child or if, due to their personal characteristics or relationship with the child or their parents, it cannot be expected that they will correctly perform their duties as legal guardians.[7]
+Candidates for legal guardians of unaccompanied children are appointed to the list of legal guardians upon applying to a public tender.
+One cannot be appointed as legal guardian if they have been deprived of parental rights, if they do not have capacity to contract, if their interests are in conflict with the interests of the child or if, due to their personal characteristics or relationship with the child or their parents, it cannot be expected that they will correctly perform their duties as legal guardians.[8]
 In practice, the fitness of guardians to perform their duties with a view to a positive involvement in the child’s procedure and care has raised questions in some cases.
 In one case, the social services removed a legal guardian from the list.
-In 2020 the UOIM sent negative reports about three legal guardians to social services.
-The social services initiated the procedure of objection to the work of the three guardians based on the report regarding their work made by the UOIM.
+In 2020, the UOIM sent negative reports about three legal guardians to social services, which prompted the social services to initiate the procedure of objection to the work of the three guardians.
 The procedures were completed in 2021 and no legal guardian was suspended from the list.
+No such procedures were initiated in 2022 and 2023.

-Legal guardians are compensated for their work if it relates to the asylum procedure, health care, education, protection of property rights and rights related to reception.
-They are not compensated for visiting the child or performing any kind of necessary duties not related to these five areas.
-Although legal guardians are compensated for their work legal guardianship is not a regular form of employment meaning that legal guardians can only perform their duties outside of their regular employment, if they are self-employed or retired.
-In practice most of the duties of legal guardians have to be performed during working hours therefore only a few legal guardians are actually able to perform their duties and are willing to represent children.
-Thus, the fluctuation in legal guardians is high and the authorities have trouble finding persons eligible and willing to become legal guardians.
+Legal guardians are compensated for their work if it relates to the asylum procedure, health care, education, protection of property rights and rights related to reception.[12]
+They are not compensated for visiting the child or performing any other activity, irrespective of their necessity.
+Although legal guardians are compensated for their work, legal guardianship is not a regular form of employment, which means that legal guardians can only perform their duties outside of their regular employment, if they are self-employed or retired.
+In practice, most of the duties of legal guardians have to be performed during working hours.
+As a result, only a few legal guardians are actually able to perform their duties and are willing to represent children.
+Thus, the fluctuation in legal guardians is high and the authorities have trouble finding persons eligible and willing to become legal guardians.[13]

 The absconding rate of unaccompanied children in Slovenia is very high, which seems to be mostly due to children having family in other Member States or, more generally, Slovenia not being their destination country.
-The absconding of unaccompanied minors continued to be a significant issue in 2022.
-Out of 253 unaccompanied minors that lodged the application, 251 absconded before the first instance decision.
-The absconding rate was therefore 99% in 2022.
-Unaccompanied minors represented 4% of asylum seekers in 2022.[13]
+In 2023, the number of unaccompanied minors lodging the application was extremely low with only 46 unaccompanied minors lodging the application.
+The majority of unaccompanied minors were not identified as such or absconded before lodging the application.
+The statistics on the number of unaccompanied minors expressing the intent for international protection is not available.
+Lack of statistics on the number of unaccompanied children who are processed by the Police but abscond before lodging the application hinders the possibility to thoroughly assess the scope of the issue. (see: Screening for vulnerability) Out of 46 unaccompanied minors that lodged the application, 37 absconded before the first instance decision.
+The absconding rate was therefore 80% in 2023.
+Unaccompanied minors represented 0,5% of asylum seekers in 2023.[16]

 [1] Article 267 of the Family Code.